-Organic LED or OLED screens deliver outstanding image quality, brightness, and contrasts.
+Organic LED (OLED) screens deliver outstanding image quality, brightness, and contrast by using organic compounds to emit visible light.
+These displays are light and thin and allow for a higher contrast ratio.
 It’s a technology that’s been around for a few years and has rapidly taken over the TV market.
-You can now find laptops with OLED screens, and we think this feature is an interesting choice if you want a laptop with stunning visuals.

 The best OLED laptops at a glance

-Why you should pick this: The XPS 15 is already an awesome laptop and an OLED display takes it to a whole new level.
+Why you should pick this: The XPS 15 is already an awesome laptop, but the OLED display takes it to a whole new level.

 Who’s it for: Video editors, photographers, and content creators.